sund0g/multi-docker/README.md

 	9. Click the **Next:Review** button
 	10. Review and click the **Create User** button

-15. Add the keys to Travis CI
+* Add the keys to Travis CI

-	1. Navigate to the dashboard
+	1. Navigate to the Travis CI dashboard
 	2. Navigate to the **multi-docker** project
 	3. Select **Options | Settings**
 	4. Scroll to the **Environment Variables** section